Important information

 Arbuthnot Latham is a private limited company registered in England and Wales and is a wholly owned subsidiary of Arbuthnot Banking Group PLC.

 Arbuthnot Latham provides private banking, wealth management and commercial banking services, with offices in London, Manchester, Exeter and Bristol.
-Arbuthnot Latham’s subsidiaries include Renaissance Asset Finance, Arbuthnot Commercial Asset Based Lending Limited and Arbuthnot Specialist Finance Limited.
+Arbuthnot Latham’s subsidiaries include Renaissance Asset Finance, Arbuthnot Commercial Asset Based Lending Limited, Asset Alliance Group Holdings Limited and Arbuthnot Specialist Finance Limited.
 The Arbuthnot Latham Group prides itself on quality of service and reputation built on understanding client needs.

 In support of our business operations, Arbuthnot Latham purchases goods and services from a number of suppliers, the majority of which are based in the UK.